23 February - 29 March 2022

 - When applicable, how are issues relating to sex and gender perspectives justified and handled in the research plan?

-- Does the applicant show the ability to formulate a scientific question that is clearly independent of the research the applicant has performed as a doctoral student and postdoc?
+- Does the applicant show the ability to formulate a scientific question that is clearly different from the research the applicant has performed as a doctoral student and postdoc?

 Novelty and originality (1–7)